mohnishbasha/support-metrics-client/docs/intro.rst

 * **Timestamp** - Time when this data record was created on the broker.
 * **Kafka version** - Apache Kafka version this broker is running.
-* **Confluent Platform version** - Confluent Platform version this broker is runing.
+* **Confluent Platform version** - Confluent Platform version this broker is running.
 * **Broker ID** - A unique identifier that is valid for the runtime of a broker.
 The identifier is generated at broker startup and lost at shutdown.

 Configuration: enabling or disabling